 - Switching between versions can be challenging.

-Overall, Angular uses TypeScript and HTML to build apps, as well as being written on TypeScript itself.
-It also comes with such features as Directives, Forms, Pipes, HTTP Services, Dependency Injection and many-many more, making it a terrific framework for building sophisticated complex web and mobile applications, adapted for every device imaginable.
+Overall, Angular uses TypeScript and HTML to build apps.
+It also comes with such features as Directives, Forms, Pipes, HTTP Services, Dependency Injection, and many-many more, making it a terrific framework for building sophisticated complex web and mobile applications, adapted for every device imaginable.

 The second misconception about Angular is the belief that apps created with Angular are slower than the ones made on different frameworks.
 This misconception is mostly perpetrated due to poor execution of the apps, created on Angular, as well as some bad design elements in the core framework.
 But don’t think that Angular itself has no sins in that regard, as previous versions used to be requested from the server, and modules used to be compiled using JIT, resulting in slower app response times.
 Now it should also be mentioned that the latest version of Angular has a feature, called AOT (Ahead of Time compilation), which improves app performance in a significant way.

-So, all that being said, we hope you are now persuaded that rivalry-based comparison is not possible in this particular pairing, as, also mostly serving the same purpose, both React and Angular are unique in their own ways and are both useful in different situations.
+So, we hope you are now persuaded that rivalry-based comparison is not possible in this particular pairing.
+Both React and Angular are unique in their own ways and are both useful in different situations.
 Thus, in the following parts of the article, we are going to describe the particular differences between the two and suggest the situations in which each is more fitting.